Brennvo/notes/css2.md

 * shorthand for `flex-direction` and `flex-wrap` is `flex-flow`
     - `flex-flow`: flex-direction, flex-wrap
         - Ex] `flex-flow: row wrap;`
+* `justify-content` is only when there is avialble space on the main axis
 * Example]
     - parent width: 900px;
     - `<section>` width: 99px